 Dr. Hong Shen is a specially-appointed Professor in Sun Yat-sen University where he was the foundation Director of Institute for Advanced Computing.
-With main research interests in parallel and distributed computing, algorithms, data mining, privacy preserving computing, wireless and optical networks, he has led numerous research centers and projects in different countries.
+With main research interests in parallel and distributed computing, privacy preserving computing, optimization algorithms, wireless and optical networks, data mining, he has led numerous research centers and projects in different countries.
 He has published 400+ papers including over 100 papers in major international journals such as a variety of IEEE and ACM transactions.
-Prof. Shen has received many honours and awards including China National Endowed Expert, Chinese Academy of Sciences “Hundred Talents”, Ministry of Education Science and Technology Progress Award, and Chinese Academy of Sciences Natural Sciences Award.
-He is a member of Executive Board of IEEE Technical Committee for Parallel Processing (TCPP), and has served on the editorial boards of numerous journals and chaired many conferences.
+Prof. Shen has received many honours and awards including China National Endowed Expert , Ministry of Education Science and Technology Progress Award, and Chinese Academy of Sciences Natural Sciences Award.
+He has served on the editorial boards of numerous journals and chaired many conferences.

 Speech Title: The Power of Differential Privacy for Secure Data Sharing